nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 2.1 Get diet recommendation based on current BMI

-Gets a recommended diet plan based on the user's current BMI stored in the system.
+The user can get a recommended diet plan based on the their current BMI stored in the system.

 **Format:** `plan_recommend`